dkowitz/LowCal-Code/docs/telemetry.md

-# Qwen Code Observability Guide
+# LowCal Code Observability Guide

-Telemetry provides data about Qwen Code's performance, health, and usage.
+Telemetry provides data about LowCal Code's performance, health, and usage.
 By enabling it, you can monitor operations, debug issues, and optimize tool usage through traces, metrics, and structured logs.

-Qwen Code's telemetry system is built on the **[OpenTelemetry] (OTEL)** standard, allowing you to send data to any compatible backend.
+LowCal Code's telemetry system is built on the **[OpenTelemetry] (OTEL)** standard, allowing you to send data to any compatible backend.

 [OpenTelemetry]: https://opentelemetry.io/